simonburns77/21-retweet/README.md

 When you start the server it will provide instructions for purchasing retweets from it.
 This is an example:
 ```
 -----
-Server starting, to purchase a retweet from any 21BC1 use:
+Server starting, to purchase a retweet run the following command:
 21 buy --maxprice 1000 url http://10.154.174.52:5000/retweet/TWEETID
 -----
  * Running on http://10.154.174.52:5000/ (Press CTRL+C to quit)